 The Australian Bankers’ Association (ABA) Code of Banking Practice governs banks and their dealings with individual or small business customers, including prospective customers and their guarantors.
-The Code sets standards for good banking practice that promotes good faith and transparency between the banks and customers.
-Essentially, it ensures consumer protection, and regulates financial services.
+Consequently, the code sets standards for good banking practice that promotes good faith and transparency between the banks and customers.
+Hence, it ensures consumer protection, and regulates financial services.

 The Code covers four key areas:

 - The bank’s key commitments and general obligations.

 The Code gives individual and small business customers rights such as:

 - Disclosure of fees and charges and other terms and conditions;